monterrubio12/SCAV_AlexComas_AlvaroMonterrubio/README.md

 ### P2 - Exercise 1
 For this first exercise of the last practice of the course, we have to create a new endpoint/feature to convert any input video into VP8, VP9, h265 & AV1.
 In order to do this, we have created a new class inside the py file `practice_2.py`.
-Here, we have created the class transcoding_utils_comas_alvaro, where we are creting the new functions.
+Here, we have created the class `transcoding_utils_comas_alvaro`, where we are creting the new functions.
 The first function is `convert_to_multiple_formats`.
 As an input, we ask for a input and outut path, and the format type, which should be one of the asked in the statement.
 First of all, we define all the possible codecs and how they will be exported: